sassom2112/my-website/src/content/writeups/credentialharvester.md

 | `AllocateLocallyUniqueId` (ADVAPI32.DLL) | Creates a unique ID for a process or user.                                            | Identity & Token Manipulation.
 Necessary for an attacker to establish a new, possibly temporary, security context. |
 | `CreateWellKnownSid` (ADVAPI32.DLL)    | Creates a Security Identifier (SID) for a predefined system group (e.g., Administrators). | Privilege Enumeration/Escalation.
 Used to check for or construct privileged identity tokens.                          |

-The combined use of these functions suggests that the DLL was designed not merely to log a user on remotely, but to steal the credentials/token from that session and manipulate the user's security context.
+I formed a working hypothesis that the attacker was leveraging the ScreenConnect LSA component to achieve high-privilege persistence or "LSA Authentication Package Abuse".
+While I couldn't prove code injection directly from the assembly code, I gathered strong indirect evidence of the unauthorized installation and configuration change by querying Microsoft Defender Advanced Hunting (KQL).

 ## Lateral Movement Reconnaissance

 ## Stage 2: Data Exfiltration and Lateral Movement Reconnaissance (T1537)

-Further analysis of the executable’s imports revealed a shocking second stage: data exfiltration for lateral movement.
+Using Microsoft Purview I began a deep KQL investigation.
+The log completes the picture entire, and I start to get a glimpse of what the attackers action on objective is.
+I table this moment for the business impact analysis part of the report.

-The code contained calls to APIs designed to interact with Microsoft Outlook's components and the Messaging Application Programming Interface (MAPI).
-Specifically, the attacker was targeting systemic APIs that suggest the enumeration and scraping of user data:
+The log shows 3 different IPs of three cloud providers all querying using APIs designed to interact with Microsoft Outlook's components and the Messaging Application Programming Interface (MAPI).
+These scripts were fetching a verying request between 9-13 in a single log (jitter?).
+I piece together a timeline showing the attacker logging in successfully and scraping the victim's Outlook contacts, inbox and drafts among other folders.

-*   The focus was on the most valuable internal data for a subsequent campaign: the user's Inbox, Drafts, and Contacts Lists.
+This action appears to be entirely unrelated to the preceding activity, which raises a critical question regarding the initial compromise: How did the attacker obtain the victim's password?
+The possibilities must be investigated:

+- Was the password exposed via keylogging?

+- Did the identified assembly code inject malicious instructions to capture credentials?

-*   This action is entirely unrelated to remote administration and is definitive proof of data theft (**MITRE ATT&CK: T1537 - Outlook Manipulation**).
-By successfully extracting the internal contact list, the attacker was preparing a highly effective spear-phishing campaign to spread the infection laterally to the victim's clients or partners, confirming a major risk of supply chain compromise.
+I now believe I have clear evidence of data exfiltration (MITRE ATT&CK: T1537 - Outlook Manipulation).
+My updated theory is that by successfully extracting the internal contact list, the attacker was preparing a highly effective spear-phishing campaign.
+This campaign's objective would be to spread the infection laterally to the victim's clients or partners, effectively executing a supply chain compromise.

-This dual functionality—stealing credentials at the system level and harvesting contacts at the application level—proved this was not a simple RMM deployment, but a meticulously crafted, multi-stage credential harvester.
+This dual functionality—stealing credentials at the system level and harvesting contacts at the application level proved this was not a simple RMM deployment, but a meticulously crafted, multi-stage credential harvester.

 ## Putting the Attacker to Rest

+The incident highlights the danger of supply-chain attacks, we think of this attacks through a lens of SolarWinds and MOVEit but they can be legitimate tools like RMM's or signed drivers.
-The incident highlights the danger of trusted third-party tools.
-Our response focused on eradicating the threat and neutralizing the techniques used.
+The response focused on eradicating the threat and neutralizing the techniques used.

 | Category                | Remediation Steps Taken                                                                                                                                                                                                  |
 | :---------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |